alexalisauskas/PLAN361_Storymaps/content/guidedtour.md

 ![gif storymap demo](./images/storymap-maptour_20250409.gif)

+You can add a Guided Map Tour anywhere in your story.
+You can also include more than one - this might be useful if you want to create maps representing different categories or askpects of your walking tour.

 ## Add a Guided Map Tours
 <br><br>
 Click the green plus sign and select Map Tour under the Immersive heading.
 You can start your Map Tour from scratch or by uploading photos.